To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \section{Experiments}

-Our theoretical analysis suggests that equivariant methods can sometimes be detrimental under distributional symmetry breaking; we now investigate this phenomenon on widely-used datasets.
-Our experiments serve multiple goals.
-First, we validate $m(p_X)$ by synthetically augmenting \emph{subsets} of MNIST, verifying that $m(p_X)$ has the correct behavior.
-Second, we compute our metric, $m(p_X)$, to investigate the degree of distributional symmetry breaking in several benchmark datasets, and detect high levels of distributional symmetry breaking.
-We then compare equivariant and non-equivariant methods on the datasets' associated regression tasks, testing the applicability of our theory.
-We expect that, due to the distribution shift induced by augmentation on highly canonicalized datasets, training augmentation will hurt performance.
-Surprisingly, however, this is not the case for QM7b and QM9.
-These counterintuitive results motivate further investigation of task-dependent and local distributional symmetry breaking.
-Most of these results are contained in \Cref{tab:dataset_metrics}, and additional experimental details and results can be found in \Cref{app:experiments}.
+Our theoretical analysis suggests that equivariant methods can be detrimental under distributional symmetry breaking; we now investigate this phenomenon on widely-used datasets.
+The experiments serve multiple goals.
+First, we \emph{validate} $m(p_X)$ for quantifying distributional symmetry breaking by synthetically transforming subsets of datasets, verifying that $m(p_X)$ has the correct behavior (\Cref{fig:md17_oc20_metric}).
+Second, we compute $m(p_X)$ to \emph{investigate} the degree of distributional symmetry breaking in several benchmark datasets across domains, and detect high levels of symmetry bias, or distributional symmetry breaking.
+To understand downstream implications, we then compare equivariant and non-equivariant methods on the datasets' associated regression tasks, testing the predictive power of our theory (\Cref{tab:dataset_metrics}).\footnote{The goal of this experiment is not to achieve state-of-the-art performance, but to study the impact of different augmentation settings across varied datasets and symmetry conditions.} We expect that, due to the distribution shift induced by augmentation on highly canonicalized datasets, training augmentation will hurt performance.
+However, this is not the case for molecular datasets QM7b and QM9.
+These counterintuitive results motivate further investigation of task-dependent (\Cref{tab:task_dep_metrics}) and local (\Cref{fig:locality}) distributional symmetry breaking, after which a more coherent picture emerges (\Cref{fig:flowchart}).
+See \Cref{app:experiments} for further experimental details and results.
 We now discuss each dataset in turn.

-We start with \textbf{MNIST} \citep{deng2012mnist}, where digits should intuitively be mostly canonicalized with respect to $90^\circ$ rotations ($C_4$). $m(p_X)$ verifies this, showing that transformed and untransformed samples can be distinguished with nearly optimal ($1-\frac{1}{2*4}=87.5\%)$ accuracy (matching the calculation from \Cref{sec:proposed_metric}).
+We start with \textbf{MNIST} \citep{deng2012mnist}, where digits should intuitively be mostly canonicalized with respect to $90^\circ$ rotations ($C_4$). $m(p_X)$ verifies this, showing that transformed and untransformed samples can be distinguished with nearly optimal ($1-\frac{1}{2*4}=87.5\%)$ accuracy, matching the calculation from \Cref{sec:proposed_metric}.
 We further sanity check $m(p_X)$ by rotating $p$-fractions of the dataset (\Cref{fig:mnist_task_independent}), where it achieves nearly optimal accuracy at intermediate levels of canonicalization, too.
-This is a relatively easy task, so there is not a large difference between augmentation settings, yet the FF setting does perform slightly better, see \Cref{app:mnist}.
-This behavior is also seen in ModelNet40.
+This is a relatively easy task, so there is not a large difference between augmentation settings, although the no augmentation (FF) setting does perform slightly better (\Cref{tab:dataset_metrics}).